 This cooktop does not only cook food fast, it also adjusts better to temperature changes and takes no time at all to cool down.

-Induction cooktops also offer a safer way of cooking because it doesn’t emit gas into the air, objects like dishcloth won’t catch fire because it only heat items with iron particles in it.
+Induction cooktops also offer a safer way of cooking because it doesn’t emit gas into the air, objects like dishcloth won’t catch fire because it only heat items with iron particles in them.